 After the lower court ruled in favor of the real estate developer – which claimed it lacked the authority and legal duty to ensure safe construction at home sites it sold to independent builders who would handle home construction – Attorneys David Kirby and Bill Bystrynski appealed, arguing that the developer still retained a duty to develop a safety plan, sequence the project to minimize harm from construction accidents, and conduct inspections of builders’ progress.

-To support the claims, Attorneys David Kirby and Bill Bystrynski presented evidence showing:
+To support the claims, workplace accident attorneys David Kirby and Bill Bystrynski presented evidence showing:

 - The development occurred on unusually steep, hilly terrain;